vibe-project/vibe-project.github.io/_posts/2014-10-10-writing-chat-application.md

 ### Dependency Injection
 If you are familiar with Dependency Injection framework like Spring and Guice, you may realize how definite it is to use Vibe with Dependency Injection.
 Registers a `Server` as a singleton component and inject it wherever you need to handle socket.

-The following codes are for Spring but the same pattern can be applied to other Dependency Injection frameworks.
+The following codes are for Spring but the same pattern can be applied to other frameworks.

 `src/main/java/simple/Bootstrap.java`